ho-thanh-und/tp/docs/UserGuide.md

 1. Add the job role to the list of job roles using `addJ`
 1. Update the candidate's job role to a valid job role using the `edit` command

+**Q**: I am unable to see the candidate the view command executes successfully. <br>
+**A**: If the candidate has a field that is very long, the box may run out of space.
+However, fret not, as adjusting the horizontal scroll bar to the center will show most of the details.
+The view command is meant to be a workaround to view fields that are cut off in the candidates list.

 **Q**: I have details of 37 candidates saved in the app.
 But when I run `save`, the file only has details of 2 candidates.
 Why is this so? <br>
 **A**: Probably the `save` command was executed without any optional flags.
 To be able to save all data, you have 2 options:
 1. (Easiest) Use the optional `/a` flag of `save` command to save all candidates' information.<br>